jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___

-Version 0.15.0: MEDI and DASHI for NHANES functions are available.
+Version 0.15.1: PHDI generic function is available.
+MEDI and DASHI for NHANES functions are available.
 The original DASH trial and PREDIMED trial data are available as example data.
 You can calculate DASHI using the DASH trial data and MEDI using the PREDIMED trial data, which allows you compare different DASH or MED diets in multiple studies to improve the inconsistencies of evaluating and defining DASH or MED diets.
 American Cancer Society 2020 diet score (ACS2020_V1 and ACS2020_V2) are available as generic functions.

 The goal of **dietaryindex** is to offer streamlined methods to standardize the definition of dietary patterns and assess the adherence to dietary patterns in epidemiologic and clinical studies, facilitating precision nutrition.